-Materials such as motor oil, pesticides, paint and solvents should never be poured down the drain.
-All of these are highly toxic and will cause long term damage to the environment.
-Dispose of these items by contacting the nearest household hazardous waste collection center where these and other household items can be dropped off.
+Materials such as motor oil, pesticides, paint, and solvents are highly toxic and will cause long term damage to the environment.
+These materials should never be dumped in drains.
+Instead, dispose of these items by contacting the nearest household hazardous waste collection center where these and other household items can be dropped off.
 If there is just a little unused paint left, put the can in a safe place (inaccessible to children, pets, or ignition sources) and remove the lid so the remaining contents can dry out.
-Once the contents have dried out, replace the lid and dispose of the can in the trash or recycled.
+Once the contents have dried out, replace the lid and dispose of the can in the trash.
 For additional information click on Household Hazardous Waste and Electronics.

 Sewer pipe cleaning chemicals